serenader2014/mplayer/README.md

 ####Important property introduction
 Each instance will store some important properties.
 The whole instance use these properties to work correctly.

 * `playlist` : This is the most important one.
-It will store the current instance's track, sorted as a list, using an array.
+It will store the current instance's audio, sorted as a list, using an array.
 User can access it using `instance.playlist` .
 The element inside playlist is object.
-Every object stands for a track, it contains a track's all informations.
+Every object stands for a audio, it contains a audio's all informations.

 * `css` : This one stores the instance's HTML structure.
 With this property, we are able to use our custom HTML structure, instead of using the default ones.
 And therefore we can custom the instance's interface, not only CSS, but also HTML.
 The instance's event binding uses this property's value, so the custom HTML structure we given will also work.
 This property is an object.
 All the keys that the player need are :